How to use intermediate tables in Laravel! How to use the sync method

 What is the sync method?

-Let's take a look at some specific examples.
+Let's look at some concrete examples.

 Preparation (table layout)